rsyslog/rsyslog/source/imtcp.rst

 **Description**:

 Provides the ability to receive syslog messages via TCP.
-Encryption is natively provided by selecting the approprioate network stream driver and can also be provided by using `stunnel <rsyslog_stunnel.html>`_ (an alternative is the use the `imgssapi <imgssapi.html>`_ module).
+Encryption is natively provided by selecting the appropriate network stream driver and can also be provided by using `stunnel <rsyslog_stunnel.html>`_ (an alternative is the use the `imgssapi <imgssapi.html>`_ module).

 **Configuration Directives**: